I can’t count the number of times I’ve been asked: “What is a product manager, and how do I become one?”

 In business schools around the world, MBA students have set their sights on product management as their dream job.
 Colleges are starting to create new majors and programs focused solely on product management due to high demand.

-Part of the challenge with describing what a product manager does is that the role of product manager is inherently poorly-defined.
+Part of the challenge with describing what a product manager does is that the role of a product manager is inherently poorly defined.

 What is a Product Manager?

 A product manager connects business strategy, design knowledge, and customer needs in order to develop a product that is relevant, feasible, and valuable.
 PMs are focused on optimizing a product to achieve the business goals and user necessities while maximizing return on investment.